team in rhythm

 We bring rhythm into your team

 When the two artists Gerhard Kero and Ulli Sanou discovered a shared passion many years ago, and subsequently visited West Africa for eleven winters for study purposes, they did not yet realize what a universal and ingenious tool they had discovered in the complex rhythmic culture of Maninka and Bamana.
 First they went on many international concert tours, produced several albums and completed primarily artistic stage projects.
 Later they founded with beatfactory the first drum school in the German-speaking countries.
 Since that time they are active on a daily basis using rhythm to transform groups of individuals into communities.
-They are internationally recognized as founders of the djembe scene in Europe.
-In 2008 they established with dj.e.m.be© the first comprehensive graduate education for djembe culture and designed the three-part Audio Workshop Djembe Spielen Lernen.
+In 2008 they established with dj.em.be© the first comprehensive graduate education for djembe culture.
+In 2020 they designed the innovative video tutorial beat2go.
 With das.imtakte.team© they developed the artistic quality concept for an analog rhythmic intervention, which has been successfully implemented with countless teams since 2005.

 Before Ulli Sanou devoted herself to the sophisticated and virtuosic percussion of West African Maninka, she worked after completing studies of art at the University of Applied Arts as a graphic designer.
 Her numerous studies in the core countries of djembe music influence not only her professional and well-established didactic drum courses and workshops, but also her work as a teacher of African dance.
 Her students benefit from her education as a Feldenkrais trainer and the resulting deep understanding of organic and economic movements.
 With her recent Mali novel Aus dem Rhythmus she proves her writing in addition to her musical skills.